bharathalleni/Py-ImgCompare/README.md

 # Py-ImgCompare

-This is a simple GUI implementation of Image Comparision in Python.
+This is a simple GUI implementation of Image Comparison in Python.